buttermilk-crypto/tweetPepper/README.md

 	  }
 	}

-The private key is encrypted using Secret Box, but we generate that key using SCrypt to get a password-based store.
-SCrypt is implemented using http://mvnrepository.com/artifact/com.lambdaworks/scrypt/1.4.0.

 This protection format is intended to remain local to the secret keeper (i.e., is not for key publication).

-Here's what a transactional block looks like.
-This is input for, e.g., a web service call.
+Here's what an item intended for publication might look like.
+This is for, e.g., a web service call.
 It contains a verifiable signature over the contents which includes public keys, an info affirmation, and contact info.
-This is intended to replace X-509.
+Think replacement for X-509.

 	{
 	  "Version": "Buttermilk Tweet Pepper 1.0",